Hybrid Cloud Automation

 Itential Ecosystem

-First, the platform should expose automation to all types of users, including events, order systems, API consumers, and CI/CD pipelines, with the goal of supporting a diverse community of consumers and use cases.
+First, the platform should expose orchestrated services to all types of users, including events, order systems, API consumers, and CI/CD pipelines, with the goal of supporting a diverse community of consumers and use cases.

-Secondly, the platform should have the ability to enhance automation execution by enriching the intelligence of execution by working directly with other network systems, such as network sources of truth (SoT), service assurance systems, monitoring systems, and artificial intelligence (AI) ops, to fully automate data collection and evaluation activities that previously had been only possible through manual efforts.
+Secondly, the platform should have the ability to enhance automation execution by enriching the intelligence of execution.
+It should work directly with other network systems, such as network sources of truth (SoT), service assurance systems, monitoring systems, and artificial intelligence (AI) ops, to fully automate data collection and evaluation activities that previously had been only possible through manual efforts.

-Lastly, the platform should also extend the value of automation by enabling workflows across all network domains and by using and improving the use of existing automation assets such as Python scripts or Ansible Playbooks.
+Lastly, the platform should also extend the value of automation by enabling workflows to be orchestrated across all network domains and by maximizing the reach of existing automation assets such as Python scripts or Ansible Playbooks.

-Let’s discuss these three capabilities further and understand how, together, they can deliver a powerful integrated ecosystem.
+Let’s discuss these three capabilities further and understand how, together, they can deliver a powerful integrated ecosystem for automation and orchestration.

 Exposing Consumption to End Users, Northbound Systems, & Pipelines